 Jobs are the focus of this year's National Urban League Conference in Philadelphia.
 Guest host Celeste Headlee speaks with President and CEO Marc Morial, about how the League has progressed on that front, and asks about the biggest issues facing African-Americans today.

 Guest host Celeste Headlee gets a wrap of the week's political news with journalist Callie Crossley and conservative commentator Lenny McAllister.
 They talk about President Obama's push to get the economy back on track, and the battle over the President's health care law.

 Each Friday we round up the big conversations in tech and culture during the week that was.
 We also revisit the work that appeared on this blog, and highlight what we're reading from our fellow technology writers and observers at other organizations.

-NPR's business news starts with Boeing's battery problem.
+NPR's business news starts with Toyota holding onto the trophy.

 GREENE: Toyota remains the world's top-selling automaker.
 Numbers out today show the Japanese company sold 4.9 million cars and trucks in the first half of the year, beating out its rival General Motors.
 Transcript provided by NPR, Copyright NPR.

 It's MORNING EDITION from NPR News.
 Good morning.
 I'm David Greene.
 Companies that are booming often want prestigious spaces, and this is especially true in the energy industry.
 The expansion of oil and gas drilling in the United States is having a major impact on the real estate market from Pennsylvania to Texas.
 It's certainly driving up prices and tightening the market in Denver.
 From Colorado Public Radio, Ben Markus reports.

 And the Justice Department took an unusual step yesterday when it indicted a firm for securities fraud.
 Officials say the hedge fund company SAC Capital and its founder Steven Cohen routinely tolerated and encouraged illegal activity by employees.
 SAC is denying charges that it engaged in massive insider trading over the years.